tdannecy/Odysseus/_posts/2018-03-18-prosody-abstraction.md

 And by doing so, I was given the opportunity to tidyup some other ugly code around highlighting the date changes.

-### Abstracting around `{%% ifchanged %%}`
+### Abstracting around `{ % ifchanged % }`

-`{%% ifchanged %%}` is a template tag that tracks the values it's seen in the previous loop iteration and checks if it's changed.
+`{ % ifchanged % }` is a template tag that tracks the values it's seen in the previous loop iteration and checks if it's changed.
 In [odysseus:history](odysseus:history) it's used to highlight changes in particular date segments.
-However that led to code which repeatedly formated the same date just to decided whether to wrap it with `<strong>` HTML tags.
+However that led to code which repeatedly formated the same date just to decided whether to wrap it with `&lt;strong&gt;` HTML tags.

-To address this I built a `{%% macro %%}` tag by which templates can define their own template tag, and have the body of the `{%% macro %%}` be inlined there with specified variables (re)defined.
-The inlining was vital because if I had each invocation share the same template AST, then the `{%% ifchanged %%}` tag would see the values from the last call to that macro and not the last iteration through the loop.
+To address this I built a `{ % macro % }` tag by which templates can define their own template tag, and have the body of the `{ % macro % }` be inlined there with specified variables (re)defined.
+The inlining was vital because if I had each invocation share the same template AST, then the `{ % ifchanged % }` tag would see the values from the last call to that macro and not the last iteration through the loop.
 (This works differently from Django due to Vala's more rigid type system, in that the previous values are stored in the AST node itself rather than the data context.
 This leads to some quirkiness around the first iteration, but that's easier to design around then fix.)

-The new macros are added to a template tag library local rather than the global one to the template being parsed, after checking that it won't accidentally redefine a tag.
+The new macros are added to a template tag library local to the template being parsed rather than the global one, after checking that it won't accidentally redefine a tag.
 And it makes sure the local tag library is available within the macro, though recursion would cause Odysseus to crash (I might want to error check that better).

-To define variables for the macros, I wrapped the inlined template with a newly generated `{%% with %%}` tag. `{%% with %%}` in turn runs that subtemplate with a new data context which lazily computes variable values when it's first fetched.
+To define variables for the macros, I wrapped the inlined template with a newly generated `{ % with % }` tag. `{ % with % }` in turn runs that subtemplate with a new data context which lazily computes variable values when it's first fetched.
 That wasn't consciously a performance improvement, it's just what I found easiest to implement.

-### Abstracting over `{%% query %%}`
+### Abstracting over `{ % query % }`

-Abstracting over `{%% ifchanged %%}` was very nice, but it was vital that I abstracted over `{%% query %%}`, which involved teaching `{%% query %%}` how to handle `{%% with %%}` tags (which are also generated by both macros and translations).
+Abstracting over `{ % ifchanged % }` was very nice, but it was vital that I abstracted over `{ % query % }`, which involved teaching `{ % query % }` how to handle `{ % with % }` tags (which are also generated by both macros and translations).
+And having macros inline their subtemplate gave `{ % query % }` one less thing to worry about

-It wasn't hard to extend the code compiling Prosody into SQL with a corresponding array of Prosody-variable arguments to make this work, as I found I could easily capture the variables from within the `{%% with %%}`'s body.
-But it was tricky to inline the context variables into those captured ones from inside the macro.
+It wasn't hard to extend the code compiling Prosody into SQL with a corresponding array of Prosody-variable arguments to make this work, as I found I could easily capture the variables from within the `{ % with % }`'s subtemplate.
+But it was tricky to inline the context variables into those captured from inside the macro.

 You see, a variable in Prosody consists of a variable path OR a literal value followed by a pipeline of "filters", some of which are given a single<sup title="This was easier to implement, I'm not finding it constraining, and I like the syntax.">1</sup> additional argument.
 So while often the variable wouldn't need rewriting or could simply be replaced with one from the context being inlined, there can be a tricky situation where additional path traversal needs to be inserted between the pipeline for the variable being inlined and the one it's being inlined into.
 For that I implemented an internal filter that performs path traveral in the middle of the pipeline.